My HOME directory is full!#

 ls -lad ~/.conda # Verify .conda now points to new folder

-Other ways of transferring your Conda environments from home to scratch are described in moving_conda_environments.
+Other ways of transferring your Conda environments from home to scratch are described in Transferring a conda environment to a different location.
 If you follow one of these methods, remember to run those rm -rf commands above afterwards to clean up home.

 Cache Folders:#